FrenzMcJ0hns0n/DS_TextsMod_Helper/README.md

 ### Prepare mode

-You can use this to prepare a new file, matching the structure of a source mod file, dynamically filled with values.
+Create a new FMG file, matching the data structure of a mod with data filled dynamically, to work on a new translation.
 (See explanations within the program)

 Output preview: